aliwualk/One-Step-At-The-Time/exercise1.md

 ---
 ##### We have completed the linear regression and gotten the following results:

-.slope: the slope of the regression line
+.slope: the slope of the regression line.
-.intercept: the intercept of the regression line .pvalue: the p-value
+.intercept: the intercept of the regression line.
+.pvalue: the p-value.
-.stderr: the standard error of the estimated gradient
+.stderr: the standard error of the estimated gradient.

 ---